In this article

 Keeping employees and the public safe

 As you can see, failing to follow health and safety policy, or failing to provide adequate health and safety training, can cause potentially very serious, or fatal injuries, for staff and patrons.
-With 147 workers killed at work in the year 2018, the health and safety manager position is one to take seriously.
+With 123 workers killed at work between 2021-2022, the health and safety manager position is one to take seriously.
 Due to improved training and guidance in recent years, the number of fatalities at work is falling year on year, but this doesn’t mean that we can be complacent.
 Failure to comply with the legislation can result in unlimited fines and periods of imprisonment, in addition to having a serious impact on the lives of employees and the public which can result in compensation orders.

 Communicating and implementing a solid health and safety policy in the workplace is the main factor for reducing the risk of injury or death.
 Ensuring that those responsible for implementing the health and safety policy, and risk assessments, have adequate training is of the utmost importance.